 Go through food containers- Throw away those without a match, or the ones that are heavily stained or smelly.
 Evaluate the kids’ lunch containers for next year and toss the ones that don’t make the cut.
 I am a huge fan of moving to glass containers for leftovers.
 I have this set of Pyrex glass bowls and tops that I almost exclusively use and love.

-Wipe down backsplash with a degreaser– Whether you have wood, tile, or paint behind your stove it takes a beating from steam, frying, food splatter and heat in general.
+Wipe down the backsplash with a degreaser- Whether you have wood, tile, or paint behind your stove it takes a beating from steam, frying, food splatter, and heat in general.
 Give it a thorough cleaning

-Clean crumbs out of toaster, wipe down sides well- Toasters and toaster ovens quickly build up a collection of crumbs that become burnt over time.
-A clean out will curb that burnt smell but also make your toaster safer to use.
+Clean crumbs out of the toaster, and wipe down the sides well- Toasters and toaster ovens quickly build up a collection of crumbs that become burnt over time.
+A cleanout will curb that burnt smell but also make your toaster safer to use.

-Replace ac filter- Make a note to change it again next month on your calendar, add a few drops of an essential oil like lavender to the filter before you place it in.
+Replace ac filter- Make a note to change it again next month on your calendar, and add a few drops of essential oil like lavender to the filter before you place it in.

 Wipe down wooden bowls and utensils with olive or coconut oil- Over time heat from cooking and washing dries your wood out, this will give them new life and durability.

-Grab bag or donation box and add 10 items- Take the box to thrift store if it’s full.
+Grab a bag or donation box and add 10 items- Take the box to the thrift store if it’s full.

-Sanitize sponges- Either by washing in the hottest cycle in the dishwasher, or heating wet sponges in microwave for 2 minutes.
+Sanitize sponges- Either by washing in the hottest cycle in the dishwasher or heating wet sponges in the microwave for 2 minutes.
 If your sponges are on their last legs you can replace them instead.
 You can get a pack of sponges delivered right to you.

-Wash kitchen rugs, air dry outdoors- If you haven’t done so lately this will make a big difference in the overall appearance of your newly clean kitchen!
+Wash kitchen rugs and air dry outdoors- If you haven’t done so lately this will make a big difference in the overall appearance of your newly clean kitchen!
 Then you will bring in the fresh smell of the outdoors.